-System test results show the scope and extent of the testing conducted for Cisco Unified Communications systems in a test environment that is modeled on real-world deployments.
+System test results show the scope and extent of the testing conducted for Cisco Collaboration Systems in a test environment that is modeled on real-world deployments.

 Depending on the network you are designing and your specific environment, use the system test results as a guide and supplement for your own site test and turn-up plan.